 \section{Available observations in the literature}

 Apart from the \li{C}{iv}{1550} line and the continuum photons, there are further observational features our results should be consistent with.
-To do such a comparison, we review the published spectral data of I~Zw~18 focusing on individual emission lines/bumps.
+To make such a comparison, we review here the published spectral data of I~Zw~18 focusing on individual emission lines/bumps.
 The figures below (Figs. \ref{fig:Izotov}--\ref{fig:Heap}) are reproduced from the literature for the sake of this discussion.
 Table~\ref{tab:review} lists the papers, instruments and spectral ranges (optical or UV) mentioned here.
-As we will see, paying attention to the observing strategy of any given survey is key before drawing conclusions.
+As we shall see, paying attention to the observing strategy of any given survey is key before drawing conclusions.

-{We remind that our best fit population predicts $\sim$L$_{\ion{C}{iv}}$~$=$~2.83$\cdot$10$^{37}$~erg~s$^{-1}$ (coming from twenty-something WO stars between 20-50~M$_{\odot}$).
+{We remind the reader that our best fit population predicts $\sim$L$_{\ion{C}{iv}}$~$=$~2.83$\cdot$10$^{37}$~erg~s$^{-1}$ (coming from twenty-something WO stars between 20-50~M$_{\odot}$).
 This is actually close to what our newly computed \PoWR\ model (with 131~M$_{\odot}$ in the mid-pMS) predicts (2.13$\cdot$10$^{37}$~erg~s$^{-1}$).
-Therefore, to ease the following discussion, we will simply consider this mid-post main-sequence model (blue line in Fig.~\ref{fig:newmodel}) representative for the combined spectrum of the population.}
+Therefore, to ease the following discussion, we simply consider this mid-post-main-sequence model (blue line in Fig.~\ref{fig:newmodel}) representative of the combined spectrum of the population.}